Compassionate Innovation & Leadership

 Do you want to make a difference in the lives of others by offering them new and better services?
 Do you at times find it difficult to empathize with your users' ills without becoming emotionally overwhelmed or even burnt out?

-We're excited to introduce our new approach to innovation: Compassionate Innovation.
-This methodology—currently being developed in-house by Fede Lozano and Olga Lehmann at Pracademy—is a holistic merger of design thinking, compassion studies, mindfulness practices and meaning-centered psychology.
-It focuses on identifying situations where humans suffer, and helps health and social-service providers, and service designers, become creatively empowered to alleviate that suffering in caring a innovative ways.
+We're excited to introduce our new approach to innovation: Compassionate Innovation & Leadership.
+This methodology—currently being developed in-house by Fede Lozano and Olga Lehmann at Pracademy—is a holistic merger of design thinking, compassion studies, mindfulness practices and meaning-centered/existential psychology.
+It focuses on identifying situations where humans suffer, and helps health and social-service providers, service designers, as well as leaders, to become creatively empowered to alleviate that suffering in caring and innovative ways.

-Through hands-on exercises and practical tools like meditation, journaling, compassionate conversations, and mindful listening, as well as real-life cases, the participants will be encouraged to reflect on how to improve the lives of people and reduce suffering through high doses of creativity, human connection, and loving kindness.
+Through hands-on exercises and practical tools like meditation, journaling, compassionate conversations, mindful listening, as well as real-life cases, our participants are encouraged to reflect on how to improve the lives of people and reduce suffering through high doses of creativity, human connection, and loving-kindness.

 Mindfulness is not simply a trend.
 It's here to stay.
 What began as a mind-training technique taught over 2.500 years ago by the Buddha in Northern India has since enabled millions to lead lives of meaning and service, full of awareness, happiness, and equanimity.
 At Pracademy, we hold a profound respect for the Buddhist philosophy, and promote mindfulness in a secular and highly practical fashion.